cloudify-cosmo/docs.getcloudify.org/content/installation/manager-image.md

 draft: false
 weight: 150
 ---
-A Cloudify Manager is a compute host that runs the Cloudify Management service.
-To help you get running with Cloudify Manager easily, Cloudify provides images of Cloudify Manager for Amazon AWS and OpenStack clouds.
-Rather than create a host instance and [install Cloudify Manager]({{< relref "installation/installing-manager.md" >}}), you can subscribe to the Amazon AMI in your Amazon AWS account or create an OpenStack instance with the OpenStack QCOW file.
+A Cloudify Manager is a compute host that runs the Cloudify Management services.
+To help you get running with Cloudify Manager easily, Cloudify provides images of Cloudify Manager for:

+    * Amazon AWS
+    * OpenStack
+    * Docker

+You can subscribe to the Amazon AMI in your Amazon AWS account,  create an OpenStack instance with the OpenStack QCOW file, or load a Docker container.
 Images include pre-installation of Cloudify Manager and its dependencies.

 Then you are ready to start working with Cloudify.

+To install on bare-metal or other platforms, [install Cloudify Manager]({{< relref "installation/installing-manager.md" >}}).

 {{% gsNote title="Prerequisites" %}}